dharmafly/tasket/README.md

 ## Email

-In order to send forgotten password emails, a valid SMTP server will need to be set in `local_settings.py`.
-More information on this can be found here:
+In order to send forgotten password emails, a valid SMTP server will need to be set in _web/local_settings.py_.
+The two main settings are `EMAIL_HOST` and `EMAIL_PORT`.

+For testing, these can be set to `localhost` and `1025` and the following run from the command line:

+    python -m smtpd -n -c DebuggingServer localhost:1025

+All email that Django sends will then me piped to stdout on the terminal where the above was issued.

+For more information on various Django email settings that can be added to _local_settings.py_, see:

 * http://docs.djangoproject.com/en/1.3/topics/email/
 * http://docs.djangoproject.com/en/1.3/ref/settings/

-The two main settings are `EMAIL_HOST` and `EMAIL_PORT`.

-For testing, these can be set to localhost and 1025, and the following run from the command line:

-> python -m smtpd -n -c DebuggingServer localhost:1025

-All email django sends will then me piped to stdout on the terminal where the above was issued.
+### Set the site name in Django Admin

+To complete the email settings, set the 'site name' and URL in the admin control panel, at _/admin/sites/site/1/_

 ## Email template

-An email template can be created in `./web/templates/password_reset_email.html`.
-It's best to copy the template from `./server/frontend/templates/password_reset_email.html` and edit it to fit your needs.
+An email template can be created in _web/templates/password_reset_email.html_
+It's best to copy the template from _server/frontend/templates/password_reset_email.html_ and edit it to fit your needs.

 ## Admin users